-CPR Steps You Should Follow:
+CPR Steps You Should Follow

-Ensure the area where you are administering CPR is safe.
+- Ensure the area where you are administering CPR is safe.
 You can check out for any hazards such as the existence of an electrical fault and other unnecessary material.
 There should be no traffic at all when you are carrying out CPR.

-Check on the response of the child, you can stimulate the child by asking loudly whether they are feeling alright.
+- Check on the response of the child, you can stimulate the child by asking loudly whether they are feeling alright.

-If the child responds by moving or talking, then leave them in the exact position.
+- If the child responds by moving or talking, then leave them in the exact position.
 Remove any items that can place their lives in danger and carry out an assessment on the child at regular intervals.

-If the child does not respond when you ask them if they are feeling alright, you can shout for help.
+- If the child does not respond when you ask them if they are feeling alright, you can shout for help.
 Also, adjust their position so that they can lie on their back.
-If your child is under the age of one, make sure the head and neck are in a neutral position.
+If your child is under the age of one, make sure the head and neck area in a neutral position.
 There should be no tilting of the head.

-- Tilt the head of the child to open their airway and lift their chin
+- Tilt the head of the child to open their airway and lift their chin.

 - Use your fingertips to raise the chin at the same time also.
-Avoid pushing the soft tissues located on the chin as it can block the airway of the child
+Avoid pushing the soft tissues located on the chin as it can block the airway of the child.

 Checking On the BreathWith the airway open, look and listen for normal breathing of the child.
 Observe the movements of the chest and see if you can feel any movement of air when you place your cheek close to their nose or mouth.
 Carry out the above steps for at least 10 seconds before making a decision whether they are breathing or they are not breathing.
 If the child is breathing in a normal way carry out the following:

-- Turn them on their side
+- Turn them on their side.

-- Check for Continued Signs of Breathing
+- Check for Continued Signs of Breathing.

-- Seek for help or call for assistance
+- Seek help or call for assistance.

-- Remove any obstruction in their mouth or pathway
+- Remove any obstruction in their mouth or pathway.

-- Carry out at least 5 rescue breaths
+- Carry out at least 5 rescue breaths.

 - When carrying out this, make sure you note any signs of response.
 It will indicate that they are almost recovering.